nrajyaguru/sample-work/Materials/Atlassian/Browser Coding/Browser coding.md

 Snake design problem, I got its variant https://leetcode.com/problems/design-snake-game/

-Design the UI/UX experience of a Jira board (personal and team).

 Router ( middleware / file syatem)

 check how to run test cases in javascript & angular react in general